alyssarose05/COOP/README.md

 # COOP Careers Data Analytics Fellowship
 From Aug.
 2024 to Dec.
 2024, I participated in a highly selective fellowship program that admits recent first-generation college graduates.
-I did the Data Analytics track in NYC and was in cohort C463!
+You can learn more about COOP and see if you qualify [here](https://coopcareers.org/faq).

+I did the Data Analytics track in NYC and was in cohort C463.
 During two hands-on projects, I gained experience in Tableau, Excel, and SQL by creating minimal presentations and one-page reports for stakeholders with the [FAIL-SAFE team](https://github.com/alyssarose05/COOP/blob/main/FAIL-SAFE.md).

 - Gained experience in data cleaning, visualization, and storytelling using SQL and Tableau through a 16-week fellowship program while focusing on professional development.
 - Mastered data tools, networking, and interviewing within 200+ hours of instruction time from alumni captains with industry experience.